 This year I feel committed to quitting disposable plastic straws and to curbing my use of disposable cups and cutlery.
 Seriously, there’s no reason why I need to use plastic straws.
 And I already have reusable cups and even a travel spork that I could more reliably pack.
 Actually pulling the spork out and using it might be a bit socially awkward, but the best part about getting older is that I care less and less what others think of me, and more and more about living authentically, as I creep closer and closer to 40.

-Those who choose to demonstrate, do community service, or make lifestyle changes in honor of Earth Day are certainly in keeping with tradition.
+Thank you, to those who choose to demonstrate, do community service, or make lifestyle changes in honor of Earth Day.
 Thank you!
 For picking up trash, for marching, for building compost bins and gardens at your neighborhood schools, for trading in your car for a hybrid or electric, for pledging to fly less and eat less meat, and to carpool and vote more often.
 Thank you for doing some of the things on the laundry lists of environmentally sustainable “shoulds” that are flooding all of our social media feeds for this week and this week only.

 Compost bin made from wooden pallets at my kids’ school